emmcygn/grad-takehome-incident/README.md

 ### Code submission and video explanation

+We'd like you to submit two things:
+1. Your code
+2. A 5-minute video walkthrough

-We'll expect a ZIP file containing the code, a 5-minute video explanation (see blow) and a `README.md` that
+Please submit a ZIP file containing the code and a `README.md` that includes instructions on running your code, including installation of dependencies.

-includes:
-- Instructions on running your code, including installation of dependencies.
+In the 'notes' field, include a link to a 5-minute video explaining:
-- Comments on code structure/how you approached the problem you think may be useful.
+- How you approached solving the problem, and why you chose that approach
+- How your code implements that solution
-- Having now built the scheduler, any thoughts you have on the product features you might build on top of this (if you think how we'd use this at incident.io, for example).
+- Now you've built the scheduler, what other product features might you build on top of this

-**Important: Please also attach a (maximum) 5-minute video explaining:**
-1. Overview of your solution
-2. Key technical decisions
-3. Trade-offs and alternatives (what would you do differently next time?)
-4. Final reflection (what did you find challenging/interesting/tricky?)
+(We recommend [Loom](https://www.loom.com) for recording this, but you're welcome to use any other tool you're comfortable with).